lando-tech/drawmate/docs/BUILD.md

 ```bash
 conda deactivate drawmate_lib
 ```
-- Once conda is deactivated, you will need to build a clean virtual environment.
+- Once conda is deactivated, you will need to build a clean virtual environment (make sure the python version of your venv matches the one on your system!!).
 Make sure you change back to the root directory of the project and run:
 ```bash
 python -m venv .venv
 ```